This course is for registered MBB (694) majors only and should be taken in the fall semester of their third year.

-Course Description: This course is for registered MBB (694) majors only and should be taken in the fall semester of their third year in college.
-In the first part of the course, students will be instructed on how to find a laboratory on campus to conduct an independent research.
-Students will also be instructed on how to perform searches of the scientific literature, data, and funding databases.
-In the second part of the course there will a series of guest lecturers to introduce students to possible career options in the biological sciences, representing both traditional and alternative career tracks.
+This course is for registered MBB (694) majors only and should be taken in the fall semester of their third year in college.
+The course has two major components.
+For the writing component, each student submits a report about the longer term goals of the lab where they conduct their independent research.
+Students not yet in a lab will write several short reports about labs they would like to join to do their independent research with the goal to join a lab prior to the end of the semester.
+Such students will also be instructed on how to find a laboratory on campus to conduct independent research.
+The careers in science component comprises a series of guest lecturers to introduce students to possible career options in the biological sciences, representing both traditional and alternative career tracks.
 Below is a list of some of the topics and career options that may be discussed, along with the names of previous guest lecturers.

 - Physicians in research and the MD-PhD track

 - Academic track: "Life as a Research Professor"

 The role of scientists in the following career tracks: